illian-g/Agentic-intelligence-E-I-network-on-silicon-neurons-DYNAP_SE2-/doc/source/contents/tutorial1.rst

     syn = Synapses(pre_group, post_group, dyn1.Dynapse1SynType.AMPA, conn_type='one2one')

-* All-to-all random connections with possibility of 0.7.
+* All-to-all random connections with a possibility of 0.7.
 When 'all2all' is used, ``p`` can be used to specify the possibility of all2all random connections and ``rand_seed`` can be defined.

 .. code-block::